gvelez17/cavers/README.md

 ### Next steps

-Currently we share a DID between the apps, the next version would include roles and social login mapping.
+Currently the DID is at the app level, the next version would include logins, roles and social login mapping.

 # Feedback